-We keep personal information about you while you are attending one of our schools.
-We may also keep it beyond your attendance at the school if this is necessary.
+We keep personal information about your child while they are attending one of our schools.
+We may also keep it beyond their attendance at one of our schools if this is necessary.

-We hold pupil data in line with our data retention guidelines, which can be found on the BDMAT website https://bdmatschools.com/documents/bdmat-retention-policy/and a copy is available via this link.
+We hold pupil data in line with data retention guidelines, which can be found on the BDMAT website https://bdmatschools.com/documents/bdmat-retention-policy/ sets out how long we keep information about pupils, and a copy is available via this link.

-We have security measures in place to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+We have put in place appropriate security measures to prevent your child's personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

-We will dispose of your personal data securely when we no longer need it.
+We will dispose of your child's personal data securely when we no longer need it.